containers/podman/docs/source/markdown/podman-remote.1.md

 Podman-remote provides a local client interacting with a Podman backend node through a RESTful API tunneled through a ssh connection.
 In this context, a Podman node is a Linux system with Podman installed on it and the API service activated.
 Credentials for this session can be passed in using flags, environment variables, or in `containers.conf`.

-The `containers.conf` file should be placed under `$HOME/.config/containers/containers.conf` on Linux and Mac and `%APPDATA%\containers\containers.conf` on Windows.
+The `containers.conf` file is placed under `$HOME/.config/containers/containers.conf` on Linux and Mac and `%APPDATA%\containers\containers.conf` on Windows.

 **podman [GLOBAL OPTIONS]**